 After you log in to the E2E Networks ‘My Account’, you can click on the “Nodes” sub-menu available under the “Products” section.
 You will be routed to the ‘Manage Nodes’ page where you can see all your nodes, except the nodes that are already terminated.
 Here, You can check the summary & status of all your Nodes.

 You will able to check all the basic details of your node.
-You can update the node name and node group details.
+You can edit and update the node name and node group details.

 CDP Backup Details¶